Christian Unity (Part 2)

 8. Christian unity is glorious and beautiful.

 Christian disunity, unnecessary Christian disunity, is an ugly blot on the bride of Christ.
-It is an offense to God but it’s also an offence to the and creates one of the greatest hindrances to evangelism.
+It is an offense to God but it’s also an offence to the world and creates one of the greatest hindrances to evangelism.

 Christians working hard (and it’s really hard work) to unite in love of the truth and of one another is the most compelling and persuasive argument to the world: “See how they love one another” (John 13:35).